-Invite participants to write on the flower one way in which they will try to address the sin that their group discussed, and then color the flower, cut it out, and tape or glue it on top of the pile of ashes on the mural.
+14. Invite participants to write on the flower one way in which they will try to address the sin that their group discussed, and then color the flower, cut it out, and tape or glue it on top of the pile of ashes on the mural.

-[spoken text] When the mural is finished say these or similar words: See how the death of the tree from the bonfire leads to the beautiful new life of the flowers with the help of fire.
+15. When the mural is finished say these or similar words: See how the death of the tree from the bonfire leads to the beautiful new life of the flowers with the help of fire.
 Fire has both death and life in it.
 We also have death and the potential for new life in our families, schools, and communities.
 New life cannot happen, however, without the power of the Paschal Mystery.
 It is Christ, dying and rising, who makes sin die in the world and makes goodness come to life in the world.

-Write the words Christ has died by the bonfire on the mural.
+16. Write the words Christ has died by the bonfire on the mural.
 Write the words Christ is Risen by the flowers on the mural.